-A. Pyramids must follow Advanced Division "Stunts" and "Dismounts" rules and are allowed up to 2 high.
+Pyramids must follow Advanced Division "Stunts" and "Dismounts" rules and are allowed up to 2 high.
 Exception: Twisting mounts and transitions to extended skills are allowed up to 1 1⁄2 twist, if connected to a bracer at prep level or below.
 The connection must be made prior to the initiation of the skill and must remain in contact throughout the transition.

-- B. Top persons must receive primary support from a base.
-Exception: Advanced "Pyramid Release Moves". - C. Extended single leg stunts may not brace or be braced by any other single leg extended stunts. - D. No stunt or pyramid may move over or under another separate stunt or pyramid. - Clarification: A top person may not invert over or under the torso (midsection of an athlete's body) of another top person regardless if the stunt or pyramid is separate or not.

-Exception 1: An individual may jump over another individual.

-Exception 2: An individual may move under a stunt, or a stunt may move over an individual.

-E. Any skill that is allowed as an Advanced Division Release Move is also allowed if it remains connected to a base and a bracer (or 2 bracers when required).
+Β. Top persons must receive primary support from a base.
+Exception: Advanced "Pyramid Release Moves".

+- C. Extended single leg stunts may not brace or be braced by any other single leg extended stunts. - D. No stunt or pyramid may move over or under another separate stunt or pyramid.
+Clarification: A top person may not invert over or under the torso (midsection of an athlete's body) of another top person regardless if the stunt or pyramid is separate or not.
+Example: A shoulder sit walking under a prep is not allowed.
+Exception 1: An individual may jump over another individual. - Exception 2: An individual may move under a stunt, or a stunt may move over an individual. - E. Any skill that is allowed as an Advanced Division Release Move is also allowed if it remains connected to a base and a bracer (or 2 bracers when required).